sebastipa/TOSCA/docs/sphinx/source/user_guide/input_files/turbines.rst

    }

 Notably, depending on the chosen actuator model type, different parameters are needed.
-Indication about this are provided in the above file example.
+Indication about this are provided in the comments of the example file above.
 Parameters which do not contain a comment line are always required.
 Each of the above parameters is detailed in the table below:

 .. table::